For your Home

 We’ve all been there – relaxing outside, enjoying the company of our family and friends while simultaneously (not) enjoying the company of mosquitoes.
 As we sit there constantly swatting at them or getting bitten by them, we’ve all wondered, ‘What exactly is the purpose of mosquitoes?’
 Other than annoying you, of course, are there any other reasons mosquitoes exist?

-Unfortunately for humans, mosquitoes surprisingly do have a purpose, as they play an important role in the ecosystem.
 So, while we all wish they could just go away, let’s try to appreciate the reasons they are here.
 Because if they weren’t, well, nature may look a little different.

 Want to learn more about mosquitoes and our mosquito control?
 Contact us today!